Sufficient Control of Complex Networks: Introduction

 Various algorithms have been proposed to tackle the problems related to the structural controllability of complex networks.
-Maximum matching, a classic concept in graph theory, has been successfully and efficiently used to guarantee the structural controllability of the whole network by allocating the minimum number of external control sources with input signals to the network nodes {\cite{liu2011controllability, commault2002characterization}}.
-The Maximum Matching (MM) algorithm however may not be easily applied to large-scale networks when the global topological information is not available.
-Li et al. proposed a local-game matching (LM) algorithm to solve the structural controllability problem using only the local network topology information\cite{li2018enabling}.
-Other results include \cite{ruths2014control, murota2009matrices, liu2016control, zhang2014structural}, which studied on control profile, approximate solution and so on.
+Maximum matching (MM), a classic concept in graph theory, has been successfully and efficiently used to guarantee the structural controllability of the whole network by allocating the minimum number of external control sources with input signals to the network nodes {\cite{Liu2011, Dion2003}}.
+However, the MM algorithm may not be easily applied to large-scale networks when global topological information is not available.
+Li {\it et al.} proposed a local-game matching (LM) algorithm to solve the structural controllability problem using only the local network topology information \cite{Li2018}.
+Other results include \cite{Ruths2014, Liu2016}, which studied control profile, approximate solution, and so on.